danielurdaneta/Credit_Risk_Analysis/README.md

 ## Results

-As the amount high risk loans are disproportionately smaller than the amount of lowe risk loans, all this models use different kind of resampling.
+As the amount of high risk loans is disproportionately smaller than the amount of lower risk loans, all this models use different kinds of resampling.

 - Naive Random Oversampling